huantrinh1802/m_taskwarrior_d.nvim/README.md

     - If the task is in Takswarrior:
       - If nothing changes, nothing get updated
       - If the descriptions are different, it will update the description in the buffer as I prefer TaksWarrior to be source of truth
+  - If any headers have QueryView, the tasks in the scope of the headers (surrounded by 2 empty lines, according to Markdown) will be modified with such query, except for `status:*`.
+    - For example,

+    ```markdown
+      # Project pending tasks for project A $query{status:pending project:A}
+    ```

+    - Any tasks under the header will be assigned to project A
 - `:TWSyncCurrent`: similar to `TWSyncTasks` but only sync the current task
 - `:TWSyncBulk`: similar to `TWSyncTasks` but only sync the selected tasks in visual mode
 - `:TWUpdateCurrent`: quickly update the description of the task so you don't have to use the edit command